Parks & greenspaces

 Ben Rhydding Gravel Pits

-A great place to observe birds, plants, butterflies, and dragonflies, and if you’re really lucky you may even spot an otter!
+A great place to observe birds, plants, butterflies, and dragonflies, and if you’re really lucky an otter!

 -